eatseng/movie_browser/README.md

 ## Installation

-git clone the respository
+git clone the respository at https://github.com/eatseng/movie_browser

-create .env file in the root directory and create an entry for TMDB_API_KEY = 'api_key'
+in app root directory, enter 'touch .env', then insert an entry TMDB_API_KEY = 'api_key' in the .env file.
+The api_key is your TMDB api key.

+install dependencies by running 'npm install'

-## Start server
+## Start web server

-npm run dev
+in app root directory, enter 'npm run dev' in terminal.

-go to http://localhost:3000 in your chrome browser
+go to http://localhost:3000 in your chrome browser.

+## Troubleshooting

+if the landing page doesn't have movie thumbnails at the bottom half of the screen, it means your TMDB api_key is not valid or that the .env file is not in the app root directory. contact edwardtseng@gmail.com